ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 - In PVS, simply appending PIKs found in this module to those found in previous modules.
-  Because of the "eliminating records" strategy used in PVS, these are guaranteed to not include any of the same input file records.
+  Because of the "determining exclusions" strategy used in PVS, these are guaranteed to not include any of the same input file records.
 - A simple approach would be to make each set of clusters into a graph of records, merge the graphs, and take the connected components as the updated clusters.